GSTJ/safe-jsx/README.md

 In this scenario, the code breaks because 0 is rendered outside the text component.
 The issue becomes more critical when the variable value comes from a server or an external source.
 This ESLint rule helps prevent such scenarios from happening.

-With @gstj/safe-jsx, your code will alert you of such potential errors and can be auto-fixed by ESLint, like so:
+With eslint-plugin-safe-jsx, your code will alert you of such potential errors and can be auto-fixed by ESLint, like so:

 ```js
 const myText = 0;